thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 };
 ```

-Given the choice of two tokens, we favor identifieres and disfavor whitespace.
+Given the choice of two tokens, we favor identifiers and disfavor whitespace.
 Whitespace is unlikely to be what our user wanted to interact with, so we can save ourselves some trouble by filtering it here.
 Conversely, identifiers are exactly the type of token are users are looking for.
 A quick run through of our operations convinces us why this might be: